 Social Security benefits are calculated based on your lifetime earnings.
-After your earnings are adjusted to account for wage inflation, Social Security calculates your average adjusted monthly earnings over your highest 35 years.
-Social Security then uses this information to calculate the basic benefit to which you are entitled.
+After your earnings are adjusted to account for wage inflation, Social Security calculates your average adjusted monthly income over your highest 35 years.
+The Social Security Administration then uses this information to calculate the basic benefit to which you are entitled.

-Full Retirement Age
+The Full Retirement Age for Social Security

 If you were born in 1937 or before, full retirement age is 65.
-If your birth year is between 1937 and 1943 your full retirement age increases incrementally.
-Between 1943 and 1954 full retirement is 66 with similar increases between 1955 and 1960.
+If your birth year is between 1937 and 1943 your full retirement age increases incrementally by two months with each year.
+For those born between 1943 and 1954, the full retirement is 66 with similar increases between 1955 and 1960.
 Those born in 1960 or later reach full retirement age at 67.

 Delaying Benefits Increases Payout

 You can begin collecting reduced benefits as early as age 62.
-After age 62 your benefit will increase each year that you delay taking benefits until you reach age 70.
-Benefits will not decrease if you stop working at age 62 and defer taking benefits.
-However, continuing work after age 62 or delaying receiving benefits may result in increased future benefits.
+But after age 62, your benefit will increase each year that you delay taking benefits until you reach age 70.
+Therefore, your Social Security income will not decrease if you stop working but delay SS benefits.

 Social Security Planning Tools

-Each year Social Security sends you a statement that shows your expected benefit at age 62, at full retirement age and at age 70.
+Each year Social Security sends you a statement that shows your expected benefit at age 62, at full retirement age, and at age 70.
 The Social Security website has planning tools to help you decide what would work best for you and your family (see Resources).

 Based in Newport, R.I., Stephen Whitney has been writing since 2007.
 He is a retired executive with 25 years experience in the computer industry.
 Whitney holds a Bachelor of Arts in psychology from Boston University and a Master of Business Administration from Northeastern University.